Cloudberry is a relative of the raspberry. It has toothed leaves, white flowers in June/July and yellow-orange berries that ripen in August/September.

 Cloudberries spread especially well underground, sending out rhizomes 10 centimetres below the surface that sprout into new plants about a metre away.
 They also produce seeds that can be carried off to colonize new areas, but this is less common.

 Moose graze on cloudberry twigs.

-Indigenous people harvested the tasty berries and froze them to eat throughout the winter.
-The Inuit even made an ice cream-like dish by beating the frozen berries with seal oil and caribou tallow!
+The tasty berries are frozen and eaten throughout the winter.
+Inuit peoples make an ice cream-like dish by beating the frozen berries with seal oil and caribou tallow.

 Berries are eaten raw and are also made into commercial liqueurs in Canada and Finland.